fbpx Skip to main content

 What is the future of care work?

 The future of care work is likely to be characterised by increased use of technology, greater collaboration between healthcare providers, social services, and community organisations, and more personalised care plans for individuals receiving care.
+Putting values at the centre of social care will help guide the rapid technological improvements we foresee in the care sector.

 How will technology impact care work in the future?